apham024/rshell/README.md

+## CS 100 RShell
 This is a command shell.
 Programmed in C++ and makes use of execvp, waitpid, and fork.
 Has the same functionality as a regular terminal.

+## Introduction
-Introduction : We will be creating a project that allows us to take in commands from the command line in bash and we will be using connectors to execute them.
+We will be creating a project that allows us to take in commands from the command line in bash and we will be using connectors to execute them.
 By using a composite design pattern consisting of Connector class as the composite and a command class as a leaf, we are able to accomplish this